TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 #### Processing of the user location history by the frontend server

-The user application uploads to the server, within a TLS connection, the location history stored in its local list, `localList`, along with the associated authorisation, meant to prove the user has indeed been tested COVID+.
+The user application uploads to the server, within a TLS connection, the location history stored in its local list, `localList`, along with the associated authorization, meant to prove the user has indeed been tested COVID+.
-The details of this authorisation mechanism are out of scope of the present document.
+The details of this authorization mechanism are out of scope of the present document.

 The location history consists of a set of records of the form:
 ```